AlterMannomann/SQL/UsimSQL/SETUP/PostGresSetup.md

 ## Never touch a running system

 # Setup the USim model
 As all experiments failed with SET search_path and \setenv I used the connect option to set the schema to ensure that objects are created in the correct schema.
 Avoided special users, user usim is good enough for this simulation.
+To install schema usim and usim_test run:

     /usim_src/SH/init_usim_all.sh